LispEngineer/stm-midi-poc1-sw/README.md

   received
 * Output the tone to the Audio DAC used in this board

 # TODO

+* TODO Transfer the memory map over for all the different memory areas
+  * And the BSS/Data section initializers

+## DONE

 * DONE Make the LED code toggle the LED on my board
 * DONE Make the button reading code read a button on my board
-* TODO Transfer the memory map over
 * DONE Set up the clocks
 * DONE Set up the UARTS
   * Console: 460,800, Overrun enable, DMA on RX Error enable